Tiger Barbs: Because Your Aquarium Wasn’t Chaotic Enough…

 Picture #6 – Tap picture to view full size.
 Top fin was nipped, probably during a scuffle.

 Being an incredibly active fish that likes to swim almost frantically, you must provide them with plenty of space.
-I recommend an aquarium of at least 30 gallons (150 liters).
+I recommend an aquarium of 55-gallons (150 liters) or more.

 To provide a suitable aquarium for barbs, make sure that the physical and chemical parameters of the aquarium water are correct to support the species.